Written by Deven Irwin (November 2022)

 In our day and age, nature’s therapeutic benefits for improving well-being have often been overlooked and hard to quantify.
-Researchers theorize time spent in nature can restore our attention and counter mental fatigue which is caused by our urban and sensory-filled environments.
+Researchers have found that time spent in nature can restore our attention and counter mental fatigue which is caused by our urban and sensory-filled environments.
 Countless studies reveal that time spent in nature can improve physical and mental health such as reducing stress, improving sleep, and supporting the immune system.

 Research supporting time in nature and positive health benefits: